 Milwaukee 2897-22 M18 Fuel 2-Tool Combo Kit

-At less than $310, this combo kit may come off as pricey but don’t worry it’s well worth the price.
+This combo kit may come off as pricey but don’t worry it’s well worth the price.
 You won’t be disappointed because it can handle even some masonry applications because of the hammer drill.
 The Milwaukee 2897-22 is a good investment.

 The hammer drill can deliver a no-load speed of 0-550 and 0-2,000 RPM and 32,000 BPM.
 For a lightweight tool at only 3.5 lbs., it can give a powerful peak torque of 1,200 in. lbs.
 This has a ½” metal ratcheting single-sleeve chuck.